 The tool area provides auxiliary tools for editing YAML files.
 The following tabs are included:

-Process Preview tab: You can preview and modify the pipeline process.
+Process Preview: allows you to preview and modify the pipeline process.

-In the upper-right corner of the subsection, the Save, Fullscreen, and Reset buttons are displayed.
+In the upper-right corner of the Pipeline Details section, the Save, Fullscreen, and Reset buttons are displayed.

 You can click Save to save all modifications in the YAML file.
 Then, all saved data is synchronized to the YAML file of the pipeline.

-You can click Fullscreen to display the editing subsection as a full screen.
+You can click Fullscreen to maximize the editing area.

-You can click Reset to undo the most recent modifications to the YAML file.
+You can click Reset to restore the YAML file to the last saved version.

-If you click Reset, the most recent modifications are lost.
+If you click Reset, the modifications that are made since you last saved the YAML file are reverted.
 Proceed with caution and make sure that your data is backed up.

 On the Process Preview tab, you can preview the pipeline process and edit the basic content of tasks and the relationships between tasks.
-You can also create and add tasks based on the template.
-The pipeline process consists of the following nodes: the start node (code source and trigger method), the task node, and the end node.
+You can also add template tasks.
+A pipeline process consists of the following types of nodes: start node (code source and trigger method), task node, and end node.
 The nodes are connected by dotted arrows, which indicate the dependencies among the nodes.
-When you move the pointer over a task node, the buttons to add or delete tasks are displayed.
+When you move the pointer over a task node, the icons to add or delete the task node are displayed.

 Start node (code source and trigger method)